imreeciowy/wfrp-gen/README.md

 - e for Elf
 - h for Halfling
 - u or none for Human
+WARNING: due to unknown error it is often needed to run script few times in a row before it runs ok (!).

 # to close before end
 - ctrl+c kills